-Felixstowe is a well loved, traditional seaside resort known for its Blue Flag quality sand and shingle beach, long promenade, perfectly kept seafront gardens and variety of seaside attractions.
+Felixstowe is a well-loved, traditional seaside resort known for its Blue Flag quality sand and shingle beach, long promenade, perfectly kept seafront gardens and variety of seaside attractions.

 The resort became a fashionable seaside retreat in the 1880s and has retained many of its attractive Victorian and Edwardian houses and hotels from that period.
 The seafront is over four miles long, with a wide promenade that stretches almost the entire length of the beach from Languard Point to Felixstowe Ferry.

-The seafront has all attractions you’d expect from a traditional seaside holiday resort, with old-fashioned beach huts, fish and chip shops, a funfair, amusement arcade, miniature golf, bowling green, cafés and restaurants, and more.
-Here are some of the highlights – –
+The seafront has all attractions you’d expect from a traditional seaside holiday resort, with old-fashioned beach huts, fish and chip shops, a funfair, an amusement arcade, miniature golf, bowling green, cafés and restaurants, and more.
+Here are some of the highlights –

 The Alex, facing the seafront, is the perfect place to visit at any time of day.
-Stop by to sample some tasty offerings from the café such as coffee & cake or a light bite, share a jug of cocktail or enjoy a pint of Adnams at the bar, or visit in the upstairs brasserie and choose from a wide menu of seafood, grills and other delights – stop by between noon and 6pm for the set price menu.
+Stop by to sample some tasty offerings from the café such as coffee & cake or a light bite, share a jug of cocktail or enjoy a pint of Adnams at the bar, or visit the upstairs brasserie and choose from a wide menu of seafood, grills and other delights – stop by between noon and 6 pm for the set price menu.
 Find out more by clicking on the link above.

-Mannings Amusement Park is a traditional Seaside Amusement Arcade, with children’s rides, penny pushers, video games, casino areas, crazy golf, a Sunday market, bars, cafes and more!
-It’s located just yards from Felixstowe’s beach so you can’t miss it.
+Mannings Amusement Park is a traditional Seaside Amusement Arcade with children’s rides, penny pushers, video games, casino areas, crazy golf, a Sunday market, bars, cafes and more!
+It’s located just yards from Felixstowe’s beach, so you can’t miss it.

 Just along the promenade is the bustling Spa Pavillion Theatre, with lovely views across the ocean and two cafes/restaurants to choose from, it is an excellent place to spend an afternoon.
-The art deco auditorium hosts a varied programme of events all year round from local theatre companies to big names and touring productions.
+The art deco auditorium hosts a varied programme of events all year round, from local theatre companies to big names and touring productions.
 See what’s on at Spa Pavillion Theatre

-Felixstowe Ferry Golf Club was voted by Golf Monthly as one of the top 200 golf courses in the UK so for those more interested in golf than crazy golf, this is the place to head.
-There is an excellent “Pay & Play” 9 hole course, and all are welcome – Tourists, Beginners, Golfers and Juniors.
+Felixstowe Ferry Golf Club was voted by Golf Monthly as one of the top 200 golf courses in the UK, so for those more interested in golf than crazy golf, this is the place to head.
+There is an excellent “Pay & Play” 9-hole course, and all are welcome – Tourists, Beginners, Golfers and Juniors.

-One of Felixstowe’s claims to fame is that it is the home to the UK’s largest container port, and Europe’s busiest.
-The viewing area at Landguard on the southern edge of the town offers great views of container and passenger ships coming in to Felixstowe and Harwich harbours from all over the world.
-Here too, at the mouth of the River Orwell, are the Landguard Bird Observatory and the Landguard Peninsular nature reserves, significant sites for shore and migrant birds, and rare shingle flowers.
+One of Felixstowe’s claims to fame is that it is the home to the UK’s largest container port and Europe’s busiest.
+The viewing area at Landguard on the southern edge of the town offers great views of container and passenger ships coming into Felixstowe and Harwich harbours from all over the world.
+Here too, at the mouth of the River Orwell, are the Landguard Bird Observatory and the Landguard Peninsular nature reserves, significant sites for shore and migrant birds and rare shingle flowers.

-If you’ve made it this far to Felixstowe why not visit the Landguard Peninsula which is just south of the town?
+If you’ve made it this far to Felixstowe, why not visit the Landguard Peninsula, which is just south of the town?
 There’s a range of things to do and see all in one place, including –

 The John Bradfield Viewing Area